blockfreight/tools/blockfreightnet-kubernetes/examples/blockfreight/README.md

-# Basecoin example
+# Blockfreight™ example

-This is an example of using [basecoin](https://github.com/tendermint/basecoin).
+This is an example of using [blockfreight](https://github.com/blockfreight/blockfreight-alpha).

 ## Usage